la2050/challenge/_2021/connect/the-foundation-for-living-beauty.md

   holistic healing is a critical part of the cancer journey.
 We have a respect in local cancer communities and a solid reputation in the greater LA County community.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >+
-Please explain how you will define and measure success for your project.: >+ We have recently come to realize that virtual programing is important to many women with cancer who have always had to live as many of us are living now.
+  We have recently come to realize that virtual programing is important to many women with cancer who have always had to live as many of us are living now.
   Although we started implementing this programing because of the current